Stop Foreclosure in Atlanta, Georgia

 bankruptcy, however the truth of the matter is that the foreclosure process stops

 once a bankruptcy case is properly filed.
-A competent lawyer can assist
+A competent bankruptcy lawyer

-you to ensure that every step is taken care of properly in your bankruptcy
+can assist you to ensure that every step is taken care of properly in

-If you are seeking advice or representation in a bankruptcy case and how
+If you are seeking advice or representation in a bankruptcy case and want

-to prevent a foreclosure, our team at Khoshnood Law Firm, P.C. can help.
+help preventing a foreclosure, our team at Khoshnood Law Firm, P.C. can

 involved in stopping foreclosure.
 We understand that no one can predict